Stanko/Stanko.github.io/_posts/2016-08-23-setting-up-webpack-babel-and-react-from-scratch.md

 category: [JavaScript, React]
 ---

+## Update, March 2017

+Webpack 2 is out, so this post is slowly becoming outdated.
+For webpack 2 - react boilerplate please check [this post](/webpack-2-react-redux/).

 ## This is a living guide

 This is the first part of the guide that will be changed over time.